Isabella-Mitchell/lonely-house/README.md

 * Key features include:
   - Filters: Users can apply filters to quickly and easily find options
   - Real-time Availability: Users can browse and select available dates (unavailable dates from existing bookings will be disabled).
   - Cart & Stripe Checkout: Users can add multiple bookings to their cart and proceed to checkout with Stripe.
+See [Stripe's testing card details](https://stripe.com/docs/testing?testing-method=card-numbers#visa) to place an order on the website.
   - Authentication: Users can create an account to save their contact information and view their order history
   - Reviews: Registered users can create, read, update and delete reviews